-Skin biopsy may confirm the diagnosis.
-Histopathology shows stratified-squamous epithelium with a granular layer that surrounds a cystic space filled with laminated keratin and a variable number of vellus hair cysts.
+A skin biopsy may confirm the diagnosis.
+Histopathology shows stratified-squamous epithelium with a granular layer that surrounds a cystic space filled with laminated keratin and a variable number of vellus hair shafts.

 In many cases, treatment is unnecessary as the lesions are harmless.
-The cysts disappear by themselves in about twenty five per cent of children.
+The cysts disappear by themselves in about 25% of children.

 © 2019 DermNet New Zealand Trust.